R06942098/Trend-Enron-Identity-Classification/README.md

 ```
 Some paratmeters whcih can be tuned are listed in this filem, too.
 ## **Evaluation and Future Works**
 I don't have the comprehensive results now, because machine learns nothing with the data preprocessed by me.
-I find several problems and it can be done duing my next military vocation (9/27~9/29):
+I find several problems and it may be done duing my next military vacation:

 - The NLTK word tokenize seems to have some problems:
    - Large dictionary: the words segmented from this packages are sometimes not formal words...